 Globally, experts document almost 7,000 languages, suggesting the existence of as many distinct cultures.
-Yet the number of languages spoken around the world is declining, and roughly half now are spoken by fewer than 10,000 people.
-Experts expect that the coming decades may see the disappearance of hundreds of these languages, including Gullah, Pennsylvania German, and Pawnee (all spoken in the United States), Han (northwestern Canada), Oro in the Amazon region (Brazil), Sardinian (Sardinia, Italy), Aramaic (the language of Jesus of Nazareth in the Middle East), Nu Shu (a lan-
+Yet the number of languages spoken around the world is declining, and more than half are now spoken by fewer than 10,000 people (Lewis, 2009).
+Experts expect that the coming decades may see the disappearance of hundreds of these languages, and perhaps half the world's languages may even disappear before the end of this century (Crystal, 2010).
+Languages on the endangered list include Gullah, Pennsylvania German, and Pawnee (all spoken in the United States), Han (northwestern Canada), Oro in the Amazon region (Brazil), Sardinian (Sardinia, Italy), Aramaic (the language of Jesus of Nazareth in the Middle East), Nu Shu (a language of southern China that is the only one known to be spoken exclusively by women), and Wakka Wakka and several other Aboriginal tongues spoken in Australia.
+What accounts for the decline?
+Likely reasons include high-technology communication, increasing international migration, and an expanding global economy, all of which are reducing global cultural diversity (UNESCO, 2001; Barovick, 2002; Hayden, 2003; Lewis, 2009).